mattoi/frambo-backend-study/spring-boot/README.md

 ##### TODO
 - Fix the database schema and initial data startup.
-- Implement the service layer and perform unit tests there instead of in the repository layer.
+- Implement the service layer
+- Implement @RestControllerAdvice s?
+- Consider making create methods return the newly created row's ID.
+- Use the logger where applicable.
+- Move unit tests from repository to service layer .
 - Implement unit tests involving invalid inputs.
 - Implement integration tests.
-- Use the logger where applicable.
 - Provide the appropriate response codes and bodies (when necessary) for better clarity.
 Right now, pretty much every successful call returns a 200 and every unsuccessful call returns a 500.
 - Update response bodies in this section after the implementation.
 - Consider using id as a path parameter for update methods instead of being included in the request body.